ebsnet/CSRGenerator/README.md

 ## Usage

+Compiled artifacts of this tool can be found on the [releases page](https://github.com/ebsnet/CSRGenerator/releases/latest).
+Just download the archive to your liking, extract and execute.

 First generate 3 Brainpool keys for signature, encryption and TLS.

 ```
 ./bin/CSRGenerator initial --encryption enc.key --signature sig.key --tls tls.key --name example --gln 1234 --out init.pem --uri https://example.com/foo --email foo@example.com
 ```

+Executing `CSRGenerator` requires at least Java 11.

+## Compiling

+Compiling from source requires at least Java JDK 11.

+`CSRGenerator` uses the [Gradle build tool](https://gradle.org/) so you can compile the tool by invoking `./gradlew build`.

 ## Missing Features (Contributions are Welcome)